 Table of Contents

 Your vehicle evaporative emission control (EVAP) system limits the fuel vapors that escape into the atmosphere in your exhaust.
-The main component of the system is the charcoal canister, which purges the fuel vapors, trapping harmful particles.
+The system’s main component is the charcoal canister, which purges the fuel vapors, trapping harmful particles.

 The engine computer monitors the pressure in the EVAP system.
-Generally, the pressure in the system rises as the temperature goes up, and lowers when the stored vapors in the charcoal canister are purged.
+Generally, the system’s pressure rises as the temperature goes up and lowers when the stored vapors in the charcoal canister are purged.
 Depending on the manufacturer, this is tracked either by the fuel tank pressure sensor or a designated EVAP pressure sensor.

 When the engine control module (ECM) or powertrain control module (PCM) detects the voltage from this sensor is below standard parameters, the P0452 OBD2 code is triggered.
 Usually, the code will only trigger after this low voltage has been recorded for a designated length of time, though this varies from one manufacturer to the next.

-The EVAP pressure sensor may be located inside the fuel purge line, or it may be in the top of the fuel tank.
+The EVAP pressure sensor may be located inside the fuel purge line or at the top of the fuel tank.
 Check your vehicle manual to find out where the sensor is in your engine.